Hastings Man Caught in Crime Crackdown: Theft and Assault Charges

-Ryan Etherton, hailing from Godwin Road in Hastings, was quickly identified through the DISC system, an innovative online platform designed to enhance communication between businesses and Police.
-Sharing critical data, such as CCTV footage, the app aids in the quick identification of repeat offenders.
-Arrested on 31 January, the 47-year-old has admitted to the charges of assault causing actual bodily harm (ABH) and theft, with sentencing scheduled for 20 March at Hastings Magistrates’ Court.
+Ryan Etherton, 47, from Godwin Road, Hastings, was rapidly identified using the DISC system — an online platform linking local businesses to police via CCTV and real-time data sharing.
+He was arrested on 31 January and has admitted to assault causing actual bodily harm (ABH) and theft.
+Sentencing is set for 20 March at Hastings Magistrates’ Court.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.